Many or all companies we feature compensate us. Compensation and editorial

 Can I refinance federal and private law school loans?

 Yes, you can refinance federal and private law school loans.
-Remember: If you refinance federal loans with a private lender, you’ll lose federal benefits, such as income-driven repayment plans and PSLF.
+However, if you refinance federal loans with a private lender, you’ll lose federal benefits such as income-driven repayment plans and PSLF.

-How do I know whether I’m eligible to refinance my law school loans?
+How do I know whether I can refinance my law school loans?

 Eligibility for refinancing depends on various factors such as credit score, income, and the lender’s specific criteria.
-Consult with potential lenders or a financial professional and review eligibility requirements for clarity on whether you qualify.
+Consult with potential lenders or a financial professional and review eligibility requirements to clarify whether you qualify.

 Can I still benefit from federal loan protections if I refinance?